thinkshout/thinkshout/_expertise/04-open-source.md

 title: |
   Open Source Technologies
 permalink: expertise/open-source-technologies/
 leadin: |
   Unwavering Commitment To Open Source Excellence
 class: open-source
 images:
   hero: marquee/open-source.jpg
   icon: expertise/icon-open-source.svg
 blurb: |
   We are nationally recognized leaders in web application development for nonprofits.
 Geeks at heart, we love playing on the bleeding edge of web technology, which also happens to ensure we're adding the most possible value to our clients.
 One thing we don't waver on is our commitment to engineering excellence and open source, as demonstrated by the more than 50,000 websites running on our contributions.
 blurb_short: |
   We are nationally recognized leaders in web application development for nonprofits.
 Geeks at heart, we love playing on the bleeding edge of web technology.
 points: |
-  - Drupal Development
+  <li>Drupal Development</li>
-  - Association Management Solutions
+  <li>Association Management Solutions</li>
-  - Peer-to-Peer Fundraising
+  <li>Peer-to-Peer Fundraising</li>
-  - Event Management and Ticketing
+  <li>Event Management and Ticketing</li>
-  - Online Mapping
+  <li>Online Mapping</li>

 ---

 Over the last 15 years or so, we’ve seen consistent growth in nonprofits’ appreciation for how open source tools can support their goals for online engagement.
 The immediate benefits of implementing an open source solution are clear:

 * With open source tools, organizations avoid costly licensing fees.
 * Open source tools are generally easier to customize.
 * Open source tools often have stronger and more diverse vendor/support options.
 * Open source platforms are often better suited for integration with other tools and services.

 And we know open source.
 Our developers have invested thousands of hours into improving nonprofit capacity through open source work, to the point that our contributions now power more than 50,000 websites.